akbortoli/wp-dynamics-sidebars/readme.txt

 == Changelog ==

+= 1.0.4 =

+* Fixed issue where sidebar is not registered.

 = 1.0.3 =

 * Filter 'ds_save_ajax_message' now have a 2 param $error, true if has error false if everything is ok